Post by TM

 Since the dawn of blink-and-you miss it fashion, white jeans, as I mentioned, are a summer trend every year.
 Pristine white jeans look rich, so they’re at home on a yacht and in chic summer locations like Cannes and the O.C.
 Which obviously means, they look richly out of place in somewhere like a West of Ireland town.
 So far, so Sweet Home Alabama.
 When you can buy a pair of whities in Penneys for €8 with the possibility of ‘looking rich’, well, you’re on to a winner.
 JUST KEEP THEM CLEAN.

-This summer, the biggest outfit trend is jeans and a ruffle shirt – preferably blue and white striped.
+This summer, the biggest outfit trend is jeans and a 90s style sleeveless top in a muted colour like rust, forest green or even brown – think Monica and Rachel in the early seasons of Friends.
 Blue jeans are the safe option, but white is the summeriest.
 If you’re adverse to a summer dress or you can’t be bothered to tan (but you are bothered enough to bare your pale Irish legs) white jeans it is, then.

 White jeans aren’t cool.
 They’re Big Little Lies mom uniform.
 But they look fresh, and if you wear with black, you’ve got instant edge.